 By the end of year 4, learners are required to have completed a minimum of 24 supervision hours and 1

-hr initial consultation with accredited external supervisor.
+hour initial consultation with an accredited external supervisor.

 ICPPD also provides in-house group supervision, as required by the relevant professional bodies.